robbieevans1/Food-Wallet/README.md

 ###

 ## Project Description
 FoodWallet is a web application that gives you timely information on how you can meet your fitness goals.
-We also offer a way to measure food relatively to other food.
+We also offer a way to measure food relative to other food.

 ## Table of Contents:
 - [Installation Instructions](#installation)